earthly/website/blog/_posts/2021-01-15-top-3-resources-to-learn-golang-in-2021.md

 Everything covered so far fits into the beginner and language intro category. &nbsp;But I mentioned at the beginning my interest in go was related to all the great cloud and distributed computing happening in Go. &nbsp;That is what got me interested in [Distributed Services with Go](https://pragprog.com/titles/tjgo/distributed-services-with-go/) by Travis Jeffery.

 > "Go has become the most popular language for building distributed services as shown by projects like Docker, Etcd, Vault, CockroachDB, Prometheus, and Kubernetes.
-Despite the number of prominent projects such as these, however, there’s no resource that teaches you why or how you can extend these projects or build your own." - Distributed Services with Go
+Despite the number of prominent projects such as these, however, there's no resource that teaches you why or how you can extend these projects or build your own." - Distributed Services with Go

 At the time of writing the book is only in beta and I have only read the free 1st chapter but it looks like exactly the type of book I need.